meirisoda/school_fall2023/NTRN201/Files/Fad Diet Presentation Reviews/Fad Diet Presentation Reviews.md

 ### Who is it for?
 For people who want to reduce inflammation, prevent Crohn's disease, diabetes, obesity and indigestion.
 ### Is it backed by scientific research?
-Has some scientific evidence backing it (ie. instances of reduced mortality rates from colon cancer and heart problems; improvements in insulin sensiti)
+Has some scientific evidence backing it (ie. instances of reduced mortality rates from colon cancer and heart problems; improvements in insulin sensitivity and glucose tolerance).
 ### Is it dangerous?
-Yes, it can be dangerous because of it is very restrictive and may promote an unhealthy relationship with food and trigger developments of unhealthy habits.
-It can also cause a loss of muscle mass and have potential for nutrient toxities (due to restrictions to only one food.)
+It may have some negative effects on health.
+Due to restriction of carbohydrates, it may decrease f
 ### Would you recommend?
 I would not recommend this diet because it is not sustainable, and also has negative effects on relationship with food and bodily health.
 The weight loss achieved with this diet is typically very short-term.